 Child sexual exploitation

-Child sexual exploitation (CSE) is a form of child sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity, in exchange for something the victim needs or wants and/or for the financial advantage or increased status of the perpetrator or facilitator.
+Child sexual exploitation (CSE) is a form of child sexual abuse where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child into sexual activity, this may be in exchange for something the victim needs or wants and/or for the financial advantage or increased status of the perpetrator or facilitator.
 It may, or may not, be accompanied by violence or threats of violence.

 The abuse can be perpetrated by males or females, and children or adults.
 It can be a one-off occurrence or a series of incidents over time, and range from opportunistic to complex organised abuse.